-Let’s have a look immediately and see how to improve the integration between architectural and MEP projects with IFC OpenBIM.
+Let’s delve into how we can improve the integration between architectural and MEP projects with IFC openBIM.

 How does IFC openBIM work?

-To improve the integration between the architectural and plant project through the IFC openBIM, we recommend the following steps:
+To enhance the integration between architectural and plant design through IFC openBIM, consider the following steps:

-- optimize information exchange without having to transfer BIM models;
+- optimize the information exchange without having to transfer BIM models to other collaborators;

 - troubleshoot interoperability issues that occur when working with different software, or different versions of the same software;

-- speed up project review already in the preliminary phase, resolving any critical issues before construction.
+- speed up project reviewing process while still in the preliminary phase, resolving any critical issues before construction.

 6. Use openBIM IFC for building management and maintenance